samarsault/texture/_posts/2020-08-12-timestamps.markdown

     - The only exception is sealed items - these must clearly show the seal on the box as well as the timestamp.
 - Show the exact model number of the item you're selling if possible.
 - Only one of the images in a collection of images needs to be timestamped, as long as it meets the requirements.
+- Timestamps must be dated within 5 days of the post.

 # How do I upload timestamps?